nhusher/temperatures/README.md

 the `averageTemperature` function and returns it to the UI.
 It can reduce over the entire nation of data points in less than a second, which seems like satisfactory performance.

-# Miscellaneous Commentary

-While I don't have any problem learning Scala per se, I'm uncomfortable using a language I am completely unfamiliar with as a sounding board with which to broadcast my skills.
-I wanted the challenge to be fun and produce something compelling and useful as a result, which is far, far outside the original problem definition.

-The application I wrote has some problems, mostly related to the sad state of GIS tools: the library that translates temperature data into MVT has some sort of memory leak that will occasionally crash node.
-With more time, I would have liked to have fixed that.